frankprogrammer/graphite-code-thumb/README.md

 <img src="images/graphite-code-4.png" alt="graphite layout" width="600"/>

-[Home Row Mods](https://precondition.github.io/home-row-mods) put your Shift, Ctrl, Alt, and Windows/CMD key on the 8 keys your fingers rest on when touch typing.
+[Home Row Mods](https://precondition.github.io/home-row-mods) normally put your Shift, Ctrl, Alt, and Windows/CMD key on the 8 keys your fingers rest on when touch typing.
 Tapping the key triggers the normal letter, but holding it activates the modifier.
+Since I want to hold my arrow keys on my navigation layer, I decided to move my Home Row Mods down one row.
+This allows me to mirror the mods on both sides of my Navigation and Code layers.
 This is amazing for keyboards of any size but it also introduces issues like misfires when rolling keys and adding a slight delay to the keys they are on.
 These issues drove me insane and so the perfect solution was to just put them on a separate layer that was easily accessible.

 I also put Ctrl on the thumb for more comfort when hitting Ctrl-U and Ctrl-D a lot for half-page up/down in nvim.
 Alt + Backspace on the thumb is nice for doing a color fill in Affinity Photo 2 or Photoshop.
 I made the [Misc layer](#5-misc) a one shot so you can take a screenshot or do whatever and then be back at layer 0.